-Dr. Tonya M. Henley-Johnson holds a Ph.D in Counseling Studies and is a License Professional Counselor in the state of Georgia.
-Dr. Henley-Johnson specializes in substance abuse treatment, mental health treatment, sexual abuse treatment, individual, couples and family counseling.
-Dr. Henley-Johnson maintains a private counseling practice in Snellville, Georgia and has over 25 years of experience in the counseling field.
+Tonya M. Henley-Johnson is both a License Professional Counselor and Master Addiction Counselor in the state of Georgia.
+Mrs. Henley-Johnson specializes in substance abuse treatment, mental health treatment, sexual abuse treatment, individual, couples and family counseling.
+Mrs. Henley-Johnson maintains a private counseling practice in Snellville, Georgia and has over 25 years of experience in the counseling field.

-In addition to being a prominent therapist in the state of Georgia, Dr. Henley-Johnson has presented at national conferences and to general audiences all around the world.
-Dr. Henley-Johnson has spoken on various topics that plague our society today, such as, addiction,domestic violence,drug treatment,offender reentry treatment, mental health treatment, and sexual abuse treatment.
-Dr. Henley-Johnson is an interactive, cognitive behavior therapist, who has a knack for getting individuals motivated to change.
+In addition to being a prominent therapist in the state of Georgia, Mrs. Henley-Johnson has presented at national conferences and to general audiences all around the world.
+Mrs. Henley-Johnson has spoken on various topics that plague our society today, such as, addiction,domestic violence,drug treatment,offender reentry treatment, mental health treatment, and sexual abuse treatment.
+Mrs. Henley-Johnson is an interactive, cognitive behavior therapist, who has a knack for getting individuals motivated to change.
 Her therapeutic approach is to provide support and practical feedback to help clients effectively address personal life challenges.

-Dr. Henley-Johnson integrates complementary methodologies and techniques to offer a highly personalized approach to counseling that is tailored to each client's need.
+Mrs. Henley-Johnson integrates complementary methodologies and techniques to offer a highly personalized approach to counseling that is tailored to each client's need.
 With compassion and understanding, she works with each individual to help them build on their strengths and attain the personal growth they are committed to accomplishing.
-Dr. Henley-Johnson's societal belief, as a therapist, is that through therapy we as a society can "Take back our families, One community at a time.!
+Mrs. Henley-Johnson's societal belief, as a therapist, is that through therapy we as a society can "Take back our families, One community at a time!"